 Are the examiners for the Orals compensated?

 The ABO relies on the extraordinarily generous support of hundreds of dedicated volunteers to conduct its work.
-Examiners pay their own travel.
-Prior to 2020 when the Oral Examination was conducted in-person, the ABO covered the cost of examiners’ hotel rooms (the room was also used for the examination) and provided on-site meals.
+Prior to 2020 when the Oral Examination was conducted in-person, the ABO covered the cost of examiners’ hotel rooms (the room was also used for the examination) and provided on-site meals while the examiners paid their own travel expenses.

 Does the ABO undergo periodic audits?

 Yes.
 As a 501(c)(6) organization, the ABO is audited annually by S.R.
-Snodgrass of King of Prussia, PA.
-Also, the ABO has also been awarded the Platinum Seal of Transparency by GuideStar, the world’s largest source of nonprofit information, in 2018, 2019, and 2020.
+Snodgrass of Cranberry Township, PA.
+Also, the ABO has also been awarded the Platinum Seal of Transparency by GuideStar, the world’s largest source of nonprofit information, in 2018, 2019, 2020, and 2021.
 Detailed organizational and financial information is posted on the ABO’s GuideStar profile.

 Where can I review the ABO’s IRS 990 form?

 Are payments made to the ABO tax deductible?
-Where can I find the ABO’s federal tax ID?
+Where can I find the ABO’s tax ID?

 Fees paid to the ABO are not tax deductible as charitable contributions; however, they may be tax deductible under other provisions of the Internal Revenue Code.
 Please consult your tax preparer for guidance.